Namibian Christmas gifts

 · Fritz Lösch from the Winzerstube in Windischenbach,

-· Fabian Sinn from Erdbau GmbH,
+· Fabian Sinn of Erdbau GmbH,

 · Mrs. Berner from Berner GmbH in Künzelsau